 Acceptable batteries include:

 Alkaline, Lithium-ion (Li-ion), Nickel Cadmium (Ni-Cd), Nickel Metal Hydride (Ni-MH), Nickel Zinc (Ni-Zn), Lithium Primary, Carbon Zinc, button and coin cell batteries, laptop batteries, all rechargeable batteries, and all cell phones.
+Please tape the terminals of lithium-ion batteries before placing in the bin.

 Battery recycling bins were made possible by a Recycling Container Grant from the Cuyahoga County Solid Waste District.
 Ongoing collection and program management is supported by CSU Environmental Health and Safety.